ibm-cloud-docs/BlockStorage/migrate-block-storage-encrypted-block-storage.md

 8. Submit the order.

-Storage will be provisioned in less than a minute and will be visible on the {{site.data.keyword.blockstorageshort}} page of the customer portal.
+Storage will be provisioned in less than a minute and will be visible on the {{site.data.keyword.blockstorageshort}} page of the {{site.data.keyword.slportal}}.

 ## Connect new volume to host